 Why is Gut Health Important?

 Your gut, also called your gut microbiome contains over 1 trillion bacteria, which equals about 3 pounds!
 This microbiome is already home to “good” bacteria that helps us digest food safely and comfortably.
 Over time, our microbiome can slowly become disrupted through poor diet, antibiotics, infections and toxins, which can lead to a bacterial imbalance and inflammation.
-This can lead to unwanted bacteria taking over which can wreak havoc on our gut, causing all kinds of digestive distress.
+This can cause unwanted bacteria to make all kinds of digestive distress.

-Not only does your gut health affect your digestion, but your gut plays a key role in your immune health, mood, energy levels, hormonal health and skin health.
+Not only does gut health affect your digestion, but your gut plays a key role in your immune health, mood, energy levels, hormonal health and skin health.
 At an even deeper level, your microbiome works to metabolize fats, carbohydrates and proteins.
 Your gut is also referred to as “the second brain” because of how closely gut health is related to cognitive health!
 This gut-brain connection is made up of two thin layers packed with nerve cells inside your GI tract.
 These millions of cells run from your esophagus to your vagus nerve, which is your longest nerve.
 Even 70-80% of your immune health resides if your gut!
-So… we now know that gut health is important and should be something we pay attention to.
-Next, let’s chat about 2 ways we can support gut health!
+Now that we know gut health is important and something we pay attention to, let’s chat about 2 ways we can support gut health!

 What are Prebiotics?

 Prebiotics are essentially the food or fuel for probiotics.
 The food we eat will either positively or negatively balances our good gut bacteria.
 With prebiotic foods, they help increase the “good bacteria” or probiotics in our digestive system.